Menu

 app = workflow.compile()

-Tip: **Visualize your graph during development.** Call `app.get_graph().draw_mermaid_png()` in a notebook to see the layout.
-It catches wiring mistakes immediately.
+Tip: Draw your graph during dev work.
+Call `app.get_graph().draw_mermaid_png()` in a notebook to see the layout.
+It catches wiring mistakes right away.

-Let’s test with sample documents.
-We’ll create three text files that simulate a real scenario — meeting notes, a project spec, and a budget memo.
-I’ve planted a deliberate contradiction: the meeting notes say the budget is \(150,000, but the project spec says \)145,000.
+Let’s try it out with some sample files.
+We will make three text files that mimic a real project — meeting notes, a project spec, and a budget memo.
+I planted a clash on purpose: the meeting notes list the budget as $150,000, while the project spec says $145,000.
+Let’s see if the agent spots it.

 python